readyready15728/misc/cogg-notes.md

 * To reach Blackwater Construction Site, head towards New Emberlight but don't actually go there.
 Follow the road NW of the Abandoned Canyon Village until finding a trail.
 Follow that trail more or less east.
+* A sickle is apparently useful for Weaving and skeins can be bought at the market.
+* Iron mining and processing is profitable.
+Two Falls Mine has iron.
+* Get a heavy helmet for mining.
+* 'unhide'.
+* 'help foraging'.
+* Re: turning thornleaf into cloth: "first you crush them into fibers (needs bushcraft 50) then you make cordage, then you convert them"
+* Re: bait: "Earthworms.
+Sold at the Ranger's Lounge."
+* Hold fishing rod and line in either hand then type 'attach' etc.
+* 'order tomato qty 12'.
+* Carts are important for hauling large quantities of goods.
+* Once you're finished cooking in a skillet (or whatever), just remove the finished item.
+* 'bandage'.